Hackuarium/beemos/README.md

 - [ ] Send the data to a remote server for analysis, visualization or to notify the user if something unusual happens.

 # Modules:
-To achieve the above objective, the project follows a modular design with different hardware components.
+To achieve the above objectives, the project follows a modular design with different hardware components.

 **Counter**: Counts bees entering and exiting the hive over time using infrared sensors.